In Central Asia, Project HOPE is combating the burdens of tuberculosis, drug-resistant tuberculosis, and TB/HIV co-infection.

-For more than 25 years, Project HOPE’s programs have improved health outcomes by training health care providers to address TB and HIV, delivering public health education and responding in times of crisis.
+For more than 25 years, Project HOPE’s programs in Central Asia have improved health outcomes by training health care providers to address TB and HIV, delivering public health education, and responding in times of crisis.
 Throughout the region, we have:

 In Kazakhstan, HOPE is addressing cross-border TB, multidrug-resistant TB and TB/HIV co-infection among labor migrants.
 Program activities include conducting migrant-friendly outreach services and develop bilateral agreements for cross-border cooperation on TB control.

 HOPE’s work in TB management has been recognized for its “Best Practices” in the area of Advocacy, Communication, and Social Mobilization by the World Health Organization (WHO).
 In addition, Project HOPE has published numerous articles in international journals and presented results of our work in Central Asia at the most renowned international conferences on TB.